disarm-dev/douma-app/docs/new_app.md

-# To add a new app
+# To add a new applet

 1. create a new folder under `src/apps` titled `app_name`
 1. inside: